textpattern/textpattern.github.io/brand/user-docs-guide.md

 ### Alert messages

-Another type of interface string that needs documented are block element system alerts, of which there are four types: success, information, warning, or error.
+Alert messages appear to software users as feedback dialogue in the Diagnostics panel, or in other panels as success/failure messages when doing a task (e.g. when saving edits to a Textpattern draft article).

-Alerts appear to users as feedback dialogue in the Diagnostics panel, or in other panels as success/failure messages (e.g. when saving changings).
+Four kinds of messages exist: success, information, warning, or error.

 Use Kramdown’s ‘inline attributes list’ syntax (see [**Selectors and attributes**](#selectors-and-attributes)) to style alerts as they appear in the interface.
 All alert blocks use a common class, `.alert-block`, plus a unique one, as demonstrated in these hypothetical examples.